LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Initialization files are used to define types, traits and methods used within the application.
-This includes the definition of a thread object that can be used to synchronize aspects of the application, hold globally-shared data, or perform periodic tasks.
+This includes the definition of a thread object that can be used to synchronize aspects of the application, hold globally shared data, or perform periodic tasks.

 During the normal operation of an application, definitions should be avoided.